pbrach/TimeTracker/README.md

 # TimeTracker

-A simple simple tkinter GUI based time tracking tool to record your working or excercise times.
+A simple GUI based time tracking tool to record your working or excercise times.
 This is a cross plattform leisure project to practice some python 3 and tkinter.

 ##License